Some prepositions are used to talk about time

 The preposition "From"

 The preposition "from" has different usage according to the occasion.
-Here thirteen of its important common usages will be discussed.
+Here, thirteen of its important common usages will be discussed.
 Each occasion is made simple and clear with the help of an example using the preposition "from".
 Making your own sentences using the preposition "from" is also recommended because it will tremendously help you to clear all your confusion relating to its uses on different occasions.
 Now it is time to go through different uses of the preposition "from".
-So, Let's start.
+So, let's start.

 1. The preposition "from" is used to show the movement of departure or starting point.
 For example, "The kids are flying from the United States of America".